 The LROC NAC is systematically collecting images, with the ultimate goal of complete coverage of the Moon!
 How to quickly sort through all these data?
 Quickmap to the rescue!

 Quickmap includes overlays of lunar feature names, locations of our featured images, a WAC basemap, WAC topography, NACs with Sun angles to enhance surface features and more.
-Check back often as the NAC coverage increases and more datasets are added.
+Check back often as the NAC coverage increases, more datasets are added, and updates are made.

 LROC utilizes more than one million collected images in a variety of data products.
 An EDR (Engineering Data Record) is an image and its associated metadata.
 A CDR is an EDR that has been decompanded and calibrated.
 An RDR (Reduced Data Record) can be made from as few as one image or as many as thousands that are processed and reduced for the purpose of, for example, making a mosaic that combines multiple images of a particular area or feature, or a high resolution global digital elevation model created with stereo observations.